Remarks on Symplectic Geometry: Abstract

 \section{Abstract}

-We survey the progresses on the study of symplectic geometry past four decades.
-We briefly deal with the convexity properties of a moment map, the classification of symplectic actions, the symplectic embedding problems, and the theory of Gromov-Witten invariants.
+We survey the progress on the study of symplectic geometry past five decades.
+The survey focuses on the convexity properties of a moment map, the classification of symplectic actions, the symplectic embedding problems, and the theory of Gromov-Witten invariants.

 8mm

 \centerline{ \bf Table of Contents}